 - In April 2021 the law changed for all others, i.e. consultants engaged by private sector bodies, e.g. businesses, charities and other non-governmental organisations.
 At this point, the private sector clients will all need to make determinations on the status of their contractors.

 Technically the law that determines whether you are an employee or self-employed for tax purposes has not changed recently.
 So anyone genuinely operating outside IR35 should be able to continue doing so.

 Fix it with an Outside IR35 Consultancy Agreement

 However, the bigger problem is that HM Revenue & Customs are going to put the onus on the client to make a determination or face the liability for the payment of the PAYE tax, interest and penalties that HMRC would levy if the person were an employee.
 Some clients may decide to be ultra-cautious and make all their self-employed contractors “employees”.
-This could happen at the drop of the hat when April 2020 arrives.
+This could happen at the drop of the hat now that April 2021 has arrived.
 To do so would be unfair.

 Our new template seeks to redress the balance and offer solutions to this possible unilateral action by a client, such as:

 - clauses that give the individual supplied all the employment rights if the client opts to tax you as an employee.
 (Without such clauses, the individual would get no rights but the business would suffer all the tax.);

 - require either a minimum notice period before the client starts to tax as an employee, or a payment if they fail to give the right notice period; and